pcanelas/rospec.github.io/docs/language/integration-spec.md

 ---
-title: Integration Specifications
+title: System Integration
 sidebar: home_sidebar
-permalink: integration-spec.html
+permalink: system
 parent: Language
+nav_order: 5
 summary: Learn how to specify and verify the integration of ROS components using rospec.
 ---